Little Nine Partners Patent

 The Little Nine Partners Patent was a land patent granted in 1706 in Dutchess County, New York, United States.
 It was the last of fourteen patents granted between 1685 and 1706 which came to cover the entirety of historic Dutchess County (which until 1812 included today's Putnam County).

-The first ten, granted between 1685 and 1697, covered almost all of Hudson River shoreline in the original county, with three - Rombouts, the Great Nine Partners, and Philipse Patents, extending significantly inland.
+The first ten, granted between 1685 and 1697, covered almost all of Hudson River shoreline in the original county, with three – Rombouts, the Great Nine 7Partners, and Philipse Patents, extending significantly inland.
 The eleventh, and smallest, Cuyler, 1697, was the first to contain solely inland territory, just in from the Hudson.
 The twelfth, and next smallest, Fauconnier, in 1703, completed the Hudson River shoreline.
 The last two, Beekman, 1705, and the Little Nine Partners, 1706, laid claim to the remaining interior lands.

 History

 The patent was located in the northern part of the county, and comprises all or parts of the modern towns of Milan, Pine Plains, and North East.
 Roughly triangular in shape, it was bounded on the north by Columbia County, on the south by the Great Nine Partners Patent (1697) and on the west by the Schuyler (1686) and Rhinebeck (1697) patents.
 Its eastern boundary was the area known as The Oblong, a narrow strip of land along the eastern edge of Dutchess County, bordering the state of Connecticut.